-- PACT is a charity and invests all its income into projects and services to support children and families, including therapeutic support and training for adopters. - The children whom our families adopt come from all over England, Scotland and Wales.
-PACT isn't responsible for any children in care, therefore we can search across the country for the right child to fit into your family and circumstance. - PACT offers its adopters a unique and extensive package of support for as long as they need it.
-This includes a Strengthening Families Team of therapeutically trained social workers, an educational lead, Adopter Champions, online support through the Children And Trauma Community Hub and its therapeutic support service FACTS. - PACT fundraises for all its support services provided for PACT families. - PACT has an established work force where we can offer PACT families a service run and developed with years of collective experience. - PACT's social workers only work on adoption cases and can prioritise contact, assessment matching and placing with their families.
+- PACT is a charity and invests all its income into projects and services to support children and families, including therapeutic support and training for adopters. - The children our families adopt come from all over England, Scotland and Wales.
+PACT isn't responsible for any children in care, therefore we can search across the country for the right child to fit into your family and circumstance.
+PACT offers its adopters a unique and extensive package of support for as long as they need it.
+This includes a Strengthening Families Team of therapeutically trained social workers, an educational lead, adopter champions, therapeutic support service FACTS and online support through CATCH - Children And Trauma Community Hub.
+PACT fundraises for all its support services provided for PACT families.
+PACT has an established work force where we can offer PACT families a service run and developed with years of collective experience.
+PACT's social workers only work on adoption cases and can prioritise contact, assessment matching and placing with their families.